by Victor Sesma

 The city was used then as a stone quarry for nearby constructions for a long time.
 During the VIII and X AD centuries, the area was used by the Muslims as an Islamic cemetery.

-The archaeological site has been declared Monumento Histórico-Artístico or Monument of Historic and Artistic Importance in 1961.
+The archaeological site was declared Monumento Histórico-Artístico or Monument of Historic and Artistic Importance in 1961.

 Lucentum is situated on Calle Zeus, 03016, Alicante.